buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Section 2: Components → Patterns → Pages
 ----------------------------------------

+{% include figure.html url="/images/ch3/c3-s2-opening-image.jpg" alt="Components → Patterns → Pages" description="This isn’t the final image, it’s a sketch from my sketchbook (with the elements renamed) to fit my naming convention.
+I’ll update this image shortly." %}

 Having explored the benefits of pattern languages, and provided some history about their origins, in this section **I’ll dive deeper and explore some examples of patterns and pages** and demonstrate how they work together as part of a greater whole.

 I’ll take a website, [Dribbble](https://dribbble.com), which should be familiar to you, and **I’ll explore its patterns and its pages and how they relate to each other**.

-I’ve focused on Dribbble because it’s a good example of a site that combines various patterns to create the different pages that it requires, and by focusing on a single website, **I’ll draw attention to how these principles are applied in a real world context**.
+I’ve focused on Dribbble because it’s a good example of a site that combines a variety of different patterns to create building blocks for the different pages of the website.
+By focusing on a single website, as  a case study, **I’ll draw attention to how these principles are applied in a real world context**.

+_/* **This sub-section needs to be expanded a little more before I dive deeper into the Dribbble case study.
+(There is commented out content below that I can use for this.)**_

+_The point I want to drive home further – before exploring Dribbble and showcasing the ideas I’m establishing in practice – is that we’re increasing the level of complexity and we’re starting to focus in on the **Patterns → Pages** part of the **Objects → Components → Patterns → Pages → Flows** equation._

+_Put simply: This approach, **building from the object up**, allows us to establish an information architecture at every level of the design process: Components → Patterns → Pages → Flows._

+_If we consider the information architecture of the patterns we build, when we put them together to form pages, managing the overall information architecture at the page level falls, more or less, into place, i.e. **we consider the information architecture of our content at multiple levels** as we design it. */_

+### Case Study: Dribbble

 This chapter follows the approach I established in Chapter 2, **developing the idea of building complexity step-by-step, from the object up**.
-As we’ll see, Dribble’s pages are comprised of a wide variety of elements including:
+As we’ll see, Dribble’s pages are comprised of a wide range of elements including:

 + Objects
 + Components; and
 + Patterns

-By using Dribbble as a case study and analysing it, I’ll show how **we can use the objects and components** that were the focus of Chapter 2 **as the building blocks from which to build patterns and pages** that are the focus of this chapter.
+By using Dribbble as a case study and analysing it, I’ll show how **we can use the objects and components** that were the focus of Chapter 2, **as the building blocks from which to build patterns and pages** that are the focus of this chapter.

 {% include figure.html url="/images/ch3/c3-s2-dribbble-page.png" alt="Dribbble’s Profile Page" description="Dribbble’s profile page is comprised of a series of patterns: 1. a ‘profile pattern’; 2. a ‘shot pattern’; and 3. a shot pattern in an active state with content surfaced from the bottom." %}